tangmc0210/probe_designer/README.md

 This part is most likely to be improved if you want to get better hybriding performance.

 This step returns a series of .fasta file as `results/time/tmp/pre_biding/.fasta` where `_total_pre_binding.fasta` is to blast.
+And it returns a `results/time/tmp/4_pre_binding_num.json` file which shows valid seq got from box searcher.

 ### Blast and decoding of blast_results

-You can perform local blast or web blast on `_total_pre_binding.fasta` to get `results/time/tmp/4_blast_results.xml` file for decoding.
+You can perform local blast or web blast on `_total_pre_binding.fasta` to get `results/time/tmp/5_blast_results.xml` file for decoding.
 You will need to build your local blast if you need to perform blast in this code.
-Otherwise, you can get blast results by uploading the file to blast web and download the blast results as `results/time/tmp/4_blast_results.xml`.
+Otherwise, you can get blast results by uploading the file to blast web and download the blast results as `results/time/tmp/5_blast_results.xml`.

 *Tip1: web blast length is limited to about 1200 sequences once, so split the gene name list if target gene number is too large.*